-Note that, in general, these cluster centroids may have to be interpreted with caution.
+In general, note that the cluster centroids (and similarly for the intermediate morphing results) obtained may have to be interpreted with caution.
 As in ordinary k-means clustering, the (exact or approximate) pre-images of the cluster centroids may sometimes fall outside of the data distribution.